Congregation of the Mission (Vincentian Community) — 1856

 - Association of Independent Liberal Arts Colleges of Teacher Education

 - Middle Atlantic Association of Colleges of Business Administration

 All degrees awarded by the university are authorized by the regents and registered with the New York State Education Department.
 Enrollment in other than registered or otherwise approved programs may jeopardize a student’s eligibility for certain student aid awards.

-This catalog is published for the faculty and the present and prospective students of the graduate divisions of Arts and Sciences, Business Administration, Education and Hospitality, Sport, and Tourism Management of Niagara University.
+This catalog is published for the faculty and the present and prospective students of the graduate Division of Education of Niagara University.
 The university reserves the right to make revisions on any or all specifications contained herein and to apply such revisions to current and new students alike.
 The provisions in this catalog are to be considered directive in character and not as an irrevocable contract between the student and graduate division.

 While this catalog was prepared on the basis of the best information available at the time, all information, including statements of fees, course offerings and admission and graduation requirements, is subject to change without notice or obligation.